P-Y-R-O-B-O-T/Istio/README.md

 <!-- * These issues are handled by the devops teams outside the microservices -->

 ### Monolith
-    Pros
+**Pros:**
-        Easy to build, test, and deploy at the start Fewer parts to run and manage
+- Easy to build, test, and deploy at the start
+- Fewer parts to run and manage
-        Faster internal calls; easier to debug
+- Faster internal calls; easier to debug
-        Centralized cross-cutting concerns (auth, logging, monitoring) in one place
+- Centralized cross-cutting concerns (auth, logging, monitoring) in one place **Cons:**

-    Cons
-        Must scale the whole app even if one part is busy (costly) Limited multi-language support (usually one stack for all) Hard to run two versions of the same module Releases slow down as code grows; becomes a “big ball of mud” One bug can crash the whole app
+- Must scale the whole app even if one part is busy (costly)
+- Limited multi-language support (usually one stack for all)
+- Hard to run two versions of the same module
+- Releases slow down as code grows; becomes a “big ball of mud”
+- One bug can crash the whole app
-        Upgrading modules safely is difficult
+- Upgrading modules safely is difficult

 ### Microservices
     Pros